davidpet/projects/README.md

 1. Add tests to SnippetMaster.
 1. Web app for SnippetMaster? (maybe not - it his the API key pretty hard)
 1. Add option to switch between GPT 3.5 or 4 (since 4 is so expensive)
+1. Investigate if using the right model and endpoint for code generation
 1. Fix SnippetMaster BUILD file generation (names are invalid)
 1. Fix SnipetMaster markdown title spacing and always saying "above"
 1. Make table of langauges so far and what SnippetMaster options used (and how found)